jesselam00/blog-aggregator/README.md

 go install github.com/yourusername/blog-aggregator@latest
 ```

-This will install a `gator` executable you can use in your terminal.
+This will install a `blog-aggregator` executable you can use in your terminal.

 ---